joshuaeckroth/cinf401-website/notes/syllabus.markdown

 ### Class demonstrations

-You will be required to demonstrate (for 5-15 minutes) a data mining/analysis/programming technique in front of the class, on two separate occasions.
-The techniques demonstrated will be added (by me) to the "cookbooks" on this website.
+You will be required to demonstrate (for 5 minutes) a data mining/analysis/programming technique in front of the class, on two separate occasions.
+You are required to submit to me (via email or git) some notes in Markdown format to add to a cookbook on this site.
 You will not receive credit if your demonstration is the same as a prior demonstration this semester or a prior demonstration documented in the various cookbooks.

 The purpose of these demonstrations is to ensure you are engaged with the material but also to show others a wide variety of techniques for handling data.
 We will use a wide range of tools in this class, and will not have time to learn most of them in depth.
 Thus, it will be useful for everyone to learn from each other the various tricks each of us discovers as we munge, analyze, and visualize our datasets.